 Since HIV was identified, the scientific response to the global pandemic has been a coordinated effort among basic researchers, clinical investigators, health care providers, epidemiologists, and community leaders to move information and potential treatment options from research to clinical trials and out to affected communities as quickly as possible.
-CROI was founded in 1993 by researchers working in the field of HIV/AIDS and its complications, as a sciencefocused forum for exchanging current research findings among their international peers.
-CROI continues to focus on scientific exchange, providing an environment in which basic science researchers, translational researchers, clinical investigators, epidemiologists, and public health experts meet to present and discuss the latest research on different facets of HIV and its complications, as well as selected other emerging infections.
+CROI was founded in 1993 by researchers working in the field of HIV/AIDS and its complications, as a science-focused forum for exchanging current research findings among their international peers.
+CROI continues to focus on scientific exchange, providing an environment in which basic science researchers, translational researchers, clinical investigators, epidemiologists, and public health experts meet to present and discuss the latest research into different facets of HIV and its complications, as well as selected other emerging infections.

 Disclosure of Financial Relationships

 It is the policy of the IAS–USA to ensure balance, independence, objectivity, and scientific rigor in all its educational activities.
-All faculty members (speakers, presenters, etc) participating in IAS–USA-sponsored activities are required to disclose to the program audience any financial interests within the past 12 months that could be perceived to influence, or give the appearance of potentially influencing, the written or oral presentation.
+All faculty members (planners, speakers, presenters, etc) participating in IAS–USA-sponsored activities are required to disclose to the program audience any financial relationships with commercial interests within the past 12 months that could be perceived to influence, or give the appearance of potentially influencing, the written or oral presentation.
 The Accreditation Council for Continuing Medical Education (ACCME) defines a financial interest as an interest in any amount and defines a commercial interest as “any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.
 The ACCME does not consider providers of clinical service directly to patients to be commercial interests – unless the provider of clinical service is owned, or controlled by, an ACCME-defined commercial interest.”
-The information is intended to make the IAS–USA audience aware of speaker and contributor interests and commitments with commercial companies or other entities, enabling the audience members to form their own judgments about such associations.
+The information is intended to make the IAS–USA audience aware of speaker and contributor interests and commitments with commercial interests, enabling the audience members to form their own judgments about such associations.

 Each author or contributor is required to complete this financial disclosure declaration.
 In accordance with IAS–USA policy, the IAS–USA will identify and resolve ahead of time any possible conflicts of interest that may influence CME activities with regard to exposition or conclusion.
-Disclosure information will be included with the Program and Abstracts eBook on the web.
+Financial relationship information about faculty members is included with the Program and Abstracts eBook on the web.

 Drug and Product Disclamer